Muschamp Rd

 Discoverability

 How do people find your website and thus your content?
-Most likely they discover it in Google or some other search engine, especially if they are complete strangers.
-This is why SEO, which stands for search engine optimization matters and is an obsession for some.
+Most likely discover it in Google or some other search engine, especially if they are complete strangers.
+AI agents may just scrape your content and serve it with at best a tiny link no one clicks back to your domain.
+This is why SEO, which stands for search engine optimization mattered for years and became an obsession for some.
 There are dark arts.
 There are shady characters.
 There are Russian hackers.
-What worked in 1995 might not work in 2005 let alone in 2025.
-If you have a content management system such as WordPress some of your SEO problems are solved.
+What worked in 1995 might not work in 2005 let alone in 2035.
+If you have a content management system such as WordPress some of your SEO problems are solved, but in the days of AI hoovering up all the content on the web, highly optimized for search engine content may be counterproductive.
+It might be better to stay way out in the long tail.

 Share-ability